 NymphWiggle Damsel

-The Wiggle Damsel is Charlie Craven's articulated damselfly nymph pattern that features a two-section body connected by monofilament for incredible swimming action.
+The Wiggle Damsel is Charlie Craven's articulated damselfly nymph pattern that features a two-section body connected by monofilament for remarkable swimming action.
 This pattern mimics the distinctive undulating movement of damselfly nymphs as they swim toward shore to emerge, triggering aggressive strikes from cruising trout.

 Spring, Summer